Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 This moves the camera along horizontal and vertical axis that the camera is facing.

-### Forward/Backward
+### Forward/Backward Movement

 1. Hold down the `Ctrl` key
 2. Hold down the `middle mouse` button
 3. Move the mouse up and down

-When the mouse is moved upwards, the camera moves forward towards the direction it is facing, and reverses when the mouse moves down.
+When the mouse is moved upwards, the camera moves forward towards the direction it is facing, and reverses when the mouse is moved down.

 ### Orthogonal Views

 It's sometimes useful to view the scene from the top, side, or front views.
-These are called orthogonal views, and can easily be accessed from Blender by using the number pad, the grid of numbers on the right side of the keyboard.
+These are called orthogonal views and can easily be accessed from Blender by using the number pad, the grid of numbers on the right side of the keyboard.

 * `Numpad 1`: Front view
 * `Numpad 3`: Right view